flunge/flunge.github.io/_posts/Technical/2016-08-15-create-a-github-blog.markdown

 title:  "Create a Github blog"
 date:   2016-08-15
 categories: Technical
-tags: Jekyll Blog
+tags: [Jekyll, Blog, Github page]
 ---

 ### Summary
 This article provides two methods to create a Github page/blog (github.io).
-A lazy way which fork an existing repository and make modifications based on it; A hard way which create your own blog from scratch.
+A lazy way which forks an existing repository and makes modifications based on it; A hard way which creates your own blog from scratch.
 All the procedures are based on Ubuntu.

 *Prerequisite:*